Margaret Beckett: Honours

+After standing down as an MP, Beckett was nominated for a life peerage in the 2024 Dissolution Honours.
+She was created Baroness Beckett, of Old Normanton in the City of Derby, on 14 August 2024.

 Personal life

-She married the chairman of her local Constituency Labour Party, Lionel Beckett, in August 1979.
+She married the chairman of her local Constituency Labour Party, Lionel "Leo" Beckett (born 1926), in August 1979.
 Beckett employed her husband as her office manager, on a salary up to £30,000.
 The practice of MPs employing family members has been criticised by some sections of the media on the lines that it promotes nepotism.
 Although MPs who were first elected in 2017 have been banned from employing family members, the restriction is not retroactive.